LUMAKRAS- sotorasib tablet, coated

 Risk Summary

 There are no data on the presence of sotorasib or its metabolites in human milk, the effects on the breastfed child, or on milk production.
-Because of the potential for serious adverse reactions in breastfed children, advise women not to breastfeed during treatment with LUMAKRAS and for 1 week after the final dose.
+Because of the potential for serious adverse reactions in breastfed children, advise women not to breastfeed during treatment with LUMAKRAS and for 1 week after the last dose.

 8.4 Pediatric Use